-PQ rating guidelines for mobile is one of the newest additions to Google’s updated Search Quality Guidelines.
+Page Quality rating guidelines for mobile are one of the newest additions to Google’s updated Search Quality Guidelines.

-The first step for rating PQ on mobile is to understand the needs of mobile users: which is to complete a task quickly and conveniently.
+The first step for rating PQ on mobile is to understand the needs of mobile users: which is to complete a task quickly and conveniently from their mobile devices.

-When evaluating PQ rating for desktop, raters look at the most detailed and comprehensive results.
+When evaluating PQ ratings for desktops, raters look at the most detailed and comprehensive results.